My son and I go camping with the Boy Scouts almost every month. Even in the winter. 🙂

-Just make sure your story follows the Hook Problem Payoff formula:
+Just make sure your story follows the Person Problem Payoff formula:

 If a story doesn’t hook people in the first few milliseconds, it won’t move people to take action.

-Your story needs to create an emotional connection between your supporter and a person.
+Your story needs to create an emotional connection between your supporter and one person.

 2. The Problem